SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

 ### Hardware Requirements

-- A Windows PC.
+- A Windows PC
 - SiWx91x Wi-Fi Evaluation Kit.
 The SiWx91x supports multiple operating modes.
 See [Operating Modes](https://www.silabs.com) for details.
 - **SoC Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
       - BRD4342A [SiWx917-RB4342A]